grafana/pyroscope/docs/sources/operators-guide/architecture/components/ruler/index.md

 > destination tenant.
 This makes the existing separation of tenants' data less clear.
 For example, `tenant-a` has a
 > federated rule group that aggregates over `tenant-b`'s data (e.g. `sum(metric_b)`) and writes the result back
 > into `tenant-a`'s storage (e.g. as metric `sum:metric_b`).
 Now part of `tenant-b`'s data is copied to `tenant-a` (albeit
 > aggregated).
-Have this in mind when configuring the access control layer in front of mimir and when enabling federated
+Have this in mind when configuring the access control layer in front of fire and when enabling federated
 > rules via `-ruler.tenant-federation.enabled`.

 ## Sharding